frasermince/evergreen/Output/DQN.md

 $$
 L_{i}(\theta) = \mathop{\mathbb{E}}_{s,a \sim p(\cdot)}[(y_{i} - Q(s,a))^2]
 $$
 Specifically what this means is that we sample the state and action used for our Q value from $p(\cdot)$ which is a behavior distribution of states and actions.
 In practice we will estimate this expectation over the distribution by sampling and using standard SGD descended optimizers found in deep learning frameworks.

-So instead of calculating a full expectation of the behavior we will sample from previous steps taken in the environment so our neural net can predict the Q value.
-This sampling of previous timesteps is possible because we are in an off policy setting where we do not care if we are using date from previous versions of a policy.
+Instead of calculating a full expectation of the behavior we will sample from previous steps taken in the environment so our neural net can predict the Q value.
+This sampling of previous timesteps is possible because we are in an off policy setting where we do not care if we are using data from previous versions of a policy.
 The set of previous steps from the environment is called the Replay Memory.

 $y_i$ in the above equation is:
 $$